moritzploss/ex-patterns/README.md

 This project brings Elixir-style [**pattern matching**](https://elixir-lang.org/getting-started/pattern-matching.html) and control flow structures to JavaScript.
 See the [**documentation**](https://github.com/moritzploss/ex-patterns#docs--examples) for details and examples.

+## Setup

+Install the package from npm:

+    npm i ex-patterns

 ## What's in the Box

 The package comes with a powerful pattern matching algorithm (the `match` function)